raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step05.md

 #### Sensors and tasks

 Due to the wide range of robots in this category, this breakdown will be more general.
 These robots have a variety of sensors that are used to navigate the terrain, detecting obstacles and dangerous terrain so that they can be avoided.
 The movement apparatus in these robots is often one of the robot's most complex parts, making them able to roll or swim around many obstacles, or even move them if necessary.
 Aquatic rescue robots use propulsion systems to move through the water; land rescue robots are often equipped with treads that roll over difficult terrain much more easily than wheels do.
-Finally, an array of sensors are included to allow the robots to make decisions about where to investigate and how to get there; you will have seen a few of these uses in the earlier step on sensors.
+Finally, an array of sensors is included to allow the robots to make decisions about where to investigate and how to get there; you will have seen a few of these uses in the earlier step on sensors.

 ### Other autonomous robots